Government and Foundation Grants

 Cost sharing or matching is that portion of a total sponsored project’s costs that are paid from sources other than the funds provided by the sponsor.
 Cost sharing or matching agreements should be approved during the proposal stage.
-After the grant is awarded, it is useful to meet with the Assistant Comptroller and those “contributing” to the match to clarify what form the match will take, and the time line over which it will be provided.
+After the grant is awarded, it is useful to meet with the Grant Manager and those “contributing” to the match to clarify what form the match will take, and the time line over which it will be provided.
 It is the Principal Investigator’s responsibility to verify and document that the match has been fulfilled.
-The documentation should be forwarded to the Assistant Comptroller in the Business Office for review.
+The documentation should be forwarded to the Grant Manager in the Business Office for review.
 The basic cost allowability test for the cost share or match (non-federal share of expenses) per OMB Circular A-110, Section .23 includes the following:

 - Are verifiable from the recipient’s records

 - Are not included as contributions for any other federally-assisted project or program